 A native of the ancient Greek island of Kos, the birthplace of Hippocrates, Dr. Paschalis completed his doctorate in medicine, with excellence.
 Dr. Paschalis' research extends to various areas of ophthalmology.
-He aims to improve the Boston keratoprosthesis artificial cornea, develop novel implantable glaucoma valves and keratoprosthesis devices, develop micro-optomechanical pressure systems for intraocular pressure measurements, design groundbreaking materials for vitreoretinal surgery, design and develop new drug delivery systems for biologic therapies, and develop prosthetic devices for lid reanimation.
-His main research involves the mitigation of the ocular injuries following chemical burns and, in particular, retinal neuroprotection.
-Dr. Paschalis' work also extends into clinical research, in which he studies various inflammatory markers for the early detection of glaucoma in patients who received Boston keratoprosthesis surgery.
+He aims to improve the Boston keratoprosthesis artificial cornea, develop novel implantable glaucoma valves and keratoprosthesis devices, develop micro-optomechanical pressure systems for intraocular pressure measurements, design groundbreaking materials for vitreoretinal surgery, design and develop new drug delivery systems for biologic therapies.
+He is the Director of Innovation at Boston Keratoprosthesis and investigates new ideas and strategies to improve corneal prosthesis.
+His main research involves the mitigation of retina damage after ocular injuries, and in particular the study of the role of microglial cells in neurodegeneration and neuroglial remodeling.
+In this context, he develops targeted antibody therapies for retinal neuroprotection.
+Dr. Paschalis' work extends into clinical research, in which he studies various inflammatory markers for the early detection of glaucoma in patients who received Boston keratoprosthesis surgery.

 Download his CV [PDF] for more information.

 BEng (with honors), Electrical and Electronic Engineering, Coventry University, UK (2000)

 Ph.D., Medicine, Department of Ophthalmology, Democritus University, Greece (2010)

 Postdoctoral Research Fellowship (2011-2013)

 2017: Recipient of the Fight for Sight award (Principal Investigator/PI).